LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

 assignment statements don't produce an object and so will *not* cause any value to be outputted.)

-In our example, we've use a string literal to create a string object.
+In our example, we use a string literal to create a string object.
 Since that statement produces an object, Lasso then calls the ``string->asString`` method on that object which has been implemented to return the value of the string.